alexsavv/electronWebApp/README.md

   &nbsp;&nbsp;&nbsp; [Git](https://git-scm.com) <br/>
   &nbsp;&nbsp;&nbsp; [Node.js](https://nodejs.org/en/download/)

-You can run the below commands from your command line:
+You can run the project with the above commands from your command line:

 ```bash
 # Clone this repository